McKinney-Vento Homelessness Supports

 The McKinney-Vento Homeless Education Assistance Act requires districts and charter schools to ensure homeless students have access to education and other services they need to meet the same high academic achievement standards as all students.
 All local school districts must designate a Homeless Liaison.
-At Arts in Action, our Homeless Liason is Kristin Dust, Director of School Culture.
+At Arts in Action, our Homeless Liasion is Jesus Mascorro, Director of Community Engagement.

 The McKinney-Vento Act defines homeless children and youths as individuals who lack a fixed, regular, and adequate nighttime residence.
 This definition also includes: Children and youths who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason.